 Lang was also interviewed and performed poetry for KPFA’s Poet to Poet, by DJ LaLa for OZCAT radio’s Art Beat, for KPFA’s BAJABA Jazzline’s Poetry Month special, and for the Duck Soop Podcast.
 She has written and performed ekphrastic poems for events at Coal Shed Art Studios, Arts Benicia, Gallery 621, and Benicia Plein Air Gallery.
 She hosted the Poetry in Notion poetry circle at Vallejo’s JFK Library from August 2017 through September 2019.

 D.L.
 Lang holds a B.A. in Film & Video Studies with a minor in Judaic Studies from the University of Oklahoma and an A.S. in General Studies from Northern Oklahoma College.
-She was born in Germany to a German mother and an American soldier.
-Her early years were spent in Germany, Texas, Louisiana, and ultimately Enid, Oklahoma.
-She left Oklahoma for California in 2005 after graduating college, and has resided in Vallejo, California with her husband since 2014.
+She was born in Germany to a German mother and an American soldier of European and Choctaw heritage.
+Her early years were spent in Herleshausen Germany, Santa Fe Texas, Alexandria Louisiana, and Enid Oklahoma.
+She left Oklahoma for California in 2005 living in San Rafael after graduating college, and has resided in Vallejo, California with her husband since 2014.

 Although poetry is her passion, she has a creative background that spans several different mediums.
 She spent several years designing the website and producing music videos for Grey, a rock musician in Enid, Oklahoma.
 Lang designed the album covers for many of Grey’s albums, including Faded Colours, Colours, Rock & Pop, Words & Music, Anamnesis, Ice World, Inquire Within, Live at PEGASYS, and Acoustic Grey.
 In addition, she designed the album cover for We’re Almost Gone, the debut album by the group Bermuda County, whose musicians often play on Grey’s albums.

 Although she has since moved on from providing these services, Grey produced her spoken word album Happy Accidents and the song “Last Chance Disaster” at his Grey Havens Studios.
 Grey also transformed four of her poems into the song, “Oh, My Chameleon Perceptions” which appears on his latest release Booze & Psychedelics.
+Grey is currently working on a new album featuring songs that incorporate Lang’s poetry as lyrics.
 Musician Fred Ross-Perry was also inspired by some of her lines to create the song “Peace Will Come.“

 D.L.
 Lang majored in film in college, working at the television stations KXOK and TV4OU, and volunteering at PEGASYS, where she was awarded Best Editor in 2002, and Producer of the Year in both 2003 and 2004.
 She edited Charles Maupin’s Liquid Wind (2004), a documentary about windsurfing and kiteboarding on Lake Hefner in Oklahoma.
 It won Best Film Trailer at Bare Bones Film Festival in 2004 and still shows regularly in Oklahoma on PBS.
 She directed, scored, edited, filmed, and appeared in the Hebrew language film, The Hebrew Project (2005) which is a documentary about the Hebrew program run by Dr. Ori Kritz at the University of Oklahoma.
 This film was optioned by The Jewish Channel and aired in 2009.
 If you would like to read more about that, visit the filmmaker history section.